Bipolar Treatment Centers In Los Angeles

 Bipolar disorder constitutes one of the most widely misunderstood mental health conditions.
 Classified as a mood disorder, bipolar disorder also proves to be one of the most complex types of this disorder.
 Sometimes referred to as manic-depressive disorder, it’s characterized by severe and dramatic shifts in mood that affect a person’s ability to carry out daily responsibilities and routine tasks.

-Bipolar Disorder isn’t as rare of a disorder as one might think.
-In fact, it affects more than five million adult Americans.
-Men and women are impacted equally, and the average age that individuals begin to show symptoms is 25 (which is why many young adults find themselves needing treatment after years without experiencing any major symptoms.
+Bipolar disorder isn’t as rare of a disorder as one might think.
+In fact, it affects more than 5 million adult Americans.
+To add, men and women are impacted equally, and the average age at which individuals begin to show symptoms is 25.
+This explains why many young adults find themselves needing treatment after years without experiencing any major symptoms.

 Research has found that bipolar disorder is something that is often passed down from generation to generation.
 The National Institute of Mental Health states that children with a parent or sibling with the disorder have a higher chance of developing it than those without affected family members.
 However, it’s important to note that just because there is a family history of bipolar disorder, it does not mean a person is guaranteed to develop the illness.

 Chemical imbalances and hormonal problems have been linked to mood disorders, including bipolar disorder.
 Patients with bipolar disorder often show physical changes in their brains, although the exact reasoning still remains unclear.

 Individuals who have experienced physical or emotional abuse, prolonged periods of high mental stress, a significant loss, or some other traumatic event are more susceptible to developing bipolar than those who have not.

 As mentioned, bipolar disorder affects both genders equally.
 However, women are 3 times more likely to experience rapid cycling of mood episodes.
 They are also more likely to experience depressive and mixed episodes of the disorder compared to men.